anyproto/docs/basics/space/import-export.md

 This issue occurs when you have links to pages that are not nested within your Notion workspace structure.
 These pages may not have been properly connected to the integration during the import, leading to broken links in Anytype.

 **Solution:**
 - **Check Page Connections:** Ensure that all pages in your Notion workspace are connected before starting the import process.
 If a page is not properly connected to the integration, it may not import correctly.
-See the Step-by-Step Guide within the app for details.
+See the Step 2 of the [Notion Import Step-by-Step Guide](#notion-import-step-by-step-guide) for more details.
 - **Repeat the import:** If a page did not import, add a missing Connection and repeat the import.
 </details>